Updated August 2016

 Start at the Sugar Hut (1), the now world-famous nightclub owned by Mick Norcross and backdrop for many funny, romantic and sometimes explosive scenes in TOWIE.
 It’s closed during the daytime but you can still pose for photos in the doorway.
 There’s now a Sugar Hut coffee shop next door, which is open from 9am.

-A few steps down Crown Street on your right is Bizara (8), the card shop owned by Peri Sinclair.
-Peri frequently works in the shop so if you’re lucky you might be able to get her to personalise any cards you buy.
+A few steps down Crown Street on your right is Bizara (7), the card shop owned by Peri Sinclair from the earlier seasons of TOWIE.

 As you leave Bizara, you’ll spy Tarantino Brentwood opposite.
 Ok, it’s not owned by a TOWIE star but it’s often used for filming and Joey Essex had his Fusey launch party there.
 Plus, they serve temptingly tasty Italian meals and fantastic coffee and you might just need to revivie yourself by now!

-Next door you’ll find Gemma Collins Boutique (9), which specialises in glamorous fashions from sizes 16 to 32.
-Gemma’s in the shop most weekends, and as with everyone else, check her Twitter feed for all the latest updates.
-Just around the corner in Roper’s Yard is GX2 (11), a health supplement store owned by Dino and George Georgiades, who took over the premises in early 2012.
+Just around the corner in Roper’s Yard is GX2 (10), a health supplement store owned by Dino and George Georgiades, who took over the premises in early 2012.
 George still works up in London but you’ll usually find Dino in the shop.

 Head out of Roper’s Yard, turn right and you’ll be back on Crown Street.
 Turn left to go back to the high street (you’ll see the Sugar Hut in front of you) and turn left again.
-Walk half a block down to Charlie’s Deli (12), owned and operated by Mr Sims himself.
-Pop in for a healthy lunch, delicious coffee, and loads of people watching.
-Directly opposite the deli, you’ll see Chloe’s Beauty Bar (13), offering hair styling, make up applications and body treatments.
+Walk half a block down to Chloe’s Beauty Bar (11), offering hair styling, make up applications and body treatments.